-(a) neither the acquisition method nor a book-value method should be applied to all business combinations under common control.

-Do you agree?
+- (a) neither the acquisition method nor a book-value method should be applied to all business combinations under common control. - Do you agree?
 Why or why not?
-If you disagree, which method do you think should be applied to all such combinations and why?

-(b) in principle, the acquisition method should be applied if the business combination under common control affects non-controlling shareholders of the receiving company, subject to the cost-benefit trade-off and other practical considerations discussed in paragraphs 2.35-2.47 (see Question 3).

-Do you agree?
+If you disagree, which method do you think should be applied to all such combinations and why? - (b) in principle, the acquisition method should be applied if the business combination under common control affects non-controlling shareholders of the receiving company, subject to the cost-benefit trade-off and other practical considerations discussed in paragraphs 2.35-2.47 (see Question 3). - Do you agree?
 Why or why not?
-If you disagree, in your view, when should the acquisition method be applied and why?

-(c) a book-value method should be applied to all other business combinations under common control, including all combinations between wholly-owned companies.

-Do you agree?
+If you disagree, in your view, when should the acquisition method be applied and why? - (c) a book-value method should be applied to all other business combinations under common control, including all combinations between wholly-owned companies. - Do you agree?
 Why or why not?
 If you disagree, in your view, when should a book-value method be applied and why?

-The ASCG agrees with the preliminary view that neither the acquisition method nor a bookvalue method should be applied to all business combinations under common control (Question 2(a)).
-We support the use of more than one measurement method and think that a single measurement approach is not appropriate for all BCUCC.
+The ASCG agrees with the preliminary view that neither the acquisition method nor a book-value method should be applied to all business combinations under common control (Question 2(a)).
+We support the use of more than one measurement method and think that a single measurement approach is not appropriate for all BCUCCs.

-Also, we reluctantly agree with the preliminary views that, in principle, the acquisition method should be applied if the business combination under common control affects non-controlling shareholders of the receiving company (Question 2(b)) and that a book-value method should be applied to all other business combinations under common control, including all combinations between wholly-owned companies (Question 2(c)).
-While we are not entirely convinced that the distinguishing criterium for the application of the acquisition method or a book-value method should be whether NCS of the receiving company are affected, we concede that we did not identify a superior approach.
+Also, we agree with the preliminary views that, in principle, the acquisition method should be applied if the business combination under common control affects non-controlling shareholders of the receiving company (Question 2(b)) and that a book-value method should be applied to all other business combinations under common control, including all combinations between wholly-owned companies (Question 2(c)).
+While we are not entirely convinced that the distinguishing criterium for applying the acquisition method or a book-value method should be whether NCS of the receiving company are affected, we concede that we did not identify a superior approach.
+In this regard, we understand the IASB's reasoning, but also think that there are practical concerns, which are outlined in our further response.

-We agree with the IASB that the application of the acquisition method is appropriate when the substance of the BCUCC transaction is similar to the substance of a business combination (BC; as defined in IFRS 3).
-We think that, conceptually, the acquisition method is the appropriate accounting method for both a BC and a BCUCC that affects non-controlling shareholders of the receiving company, as in the case of a BC there is a change of control and in the case of a BCUCC that affects non-controlling shareholders of the receiving company, as in both cases constitutes a significant event that necessitates a revaluation.
+We agree with the IASB that applying the acquisition method is appropriate when the substance of the BCUCC transaction is similar to the substance of a business combination (BC; as defined in IFRS 3).
+We think that, conceptually, the acquisition method is the appropriate accounting method for both a BC and a BCUCC that affects non-controlling shareholders of the receiving company, as in the case of a BC there is a change of control and in the case of a BCUCC that affects non-controlling shareholders of the receiving company there is a partial loss of control, which in both cases constitutes a significant event that necessitates a revaluation.
 In addition, we think that NCS are an indication of an at arm's length-transaction, which also indicates an objectification of the purchase price paid.
-If the BCUCC does not affect non-controlling shareholders of the receiving company, a revaluation of the assets and liabilities of the transferred company would not be justified in our opinion.
+If the BCUCC does not affect non-controlling shareholders of the receiving company, the cost and effort of a revaluation of the assets and liabilities of the transferred company would not be justified in our opinion.